Eyimofe

-Eyimofe (Eyimofe: This Is My Desire) also known as This Is My Desire is a 2020 Nigerian drama film produced, written and directed by twin brothers Arie Esiri and Chuko Esiri on their directorial debuts.
+Eyimofe (Eyimofe: This Is My Desire) also known as This Is My Desire is a 2020 Nigerian drama film produced and directed by twin brothers Arie Esiri and Chuko Esiri on their directorial debuts.
+The film was written by Chuko Esiri.
 The film is made of two chapters called Spain and Italy.
 The film stars Jude Akuwudike and Temi Ami-Williams in the main lead roles.
 The film was opened to positive reviews from critics and was screened at various global international film festivals in 17 countries.

 Plot

-The film is divided into two distinct but thematically connected chapters — “Spain” and “Italy.